 12. Sweet Potatoes

-Sweet potatoes are rich in fiber and vitamins.
-Always serve them cooked and unseasoned.
+Cooked sweet potatoes are rich in fiber and vitamins.
+Serve them plain and soft, without sugar, butter, or seasoning.

 13. Grapes and Raisins

-Grapes and raisins are toxic to dogs and can cause kidney failure.
-Read our full guide on why grapes are dangerous for dogs.
+Grapes and raisins are toxic to dogs and can cause sudden kidney failure.
+Even a small amount can be dangerous.
+Read more about why grapes are dangerous for dogs.

 14. Chocolate

-Chocolate contains theobromine and caffeine, both toxic to dogs.
-Dark chocolate is especially dangerous.
+Chocolate contains theobromine and caffeine, both of which are toxic to dogs.
+Dark chocolate and baking chocolate are the most dangerous.

 15. Onions